 [Step 4] Later, the patient receives a surprisingly large bill from the health insurance company.

-[Step 5] Patient becomes angry, refuses to pay and never returns to your medical office.
+[Step 5] The patient becomes angry, refuses to pay and never returns to the medical office.

 Here is a basic list of common health insurance terms that all patients should know.
 There are numerous other terms and phrases that patients should understand, but this list is a good place to start.